What makes the invisible, visible and never forgets the past?

 * Use command f to find a word or phrase on the page.

 The very first time you start CopyPaste, this online manual opens.
 It won’t open automatically In the future.
-In the future get the manual by tapping on the CopyPaste icon in the menu bar (screenshot on the right) to open the CopyPaste menu.
+Next time you can open the manual by tapping on the CopyPaste icon in the menu bar (screenshot on the right) to open the CopyPaste menu.
 The first item has a cloud icon CopyPaste, select that to get the CopyPaste Admin Menu select top item ‘Online Help’.
-Or any time you see a ? icon you can tap on that for contextual help.
+Or in the Preference Panel you see a ? icon at bottom right you can tap there for contextual help.

 Please browse the manual.
 The Table of Contents on the left is very useful for finding info.
 Or command f and typing in a keyword for something you want to find.
-Next, the QuickStart is one way to jump right in to using CopyPaste.
+The QuickStart is one way to jump right in to using CopyPaste.

 Join the newsletter, updates, tips and deals (infrequent)